Syeikh Abdullah Fahim: Religious and educational work

 Upon returning to Malaya in 1916, Abdullah Fahim began teaching Islamic theology from his family home in Kepala Batas, Penang, which would later become the political stronghold of his grandson.
 He later founded Madrasah Daeratul Ma’arif Al Wataniah in 1926.
 In 1932, he was invited by the Sultan of Perak to head Madrasah Idrisiah in Kuala Kangsar as the mudir (director).
 He continued to teach until 1947.

-Abdullah Fahim was recognized for advancing Islamic astronomy (falak), producing prayer timetables and teaching astronomical calculations as part of fard al-kifayah, a communal obligation in Islamic law.
+Abdullah Fahim was recognised for advancing Islamic astronomy (falak), producing prayer timetables and teaching astronomical calculations as part of fard al-kifayah, a communal obligation in Islamic law.
 He was also known as a writer and poet, authoring works such as Khutbah Penyedar (Awakening Sermons) and compiling a prayer calendar.
 His reputation attracted students from across Malaya, Singapore, Indonesia, and Brunei.

 Political involvement

 Though not directly involved in political parties, Abdullah Fahim was regarded as an influential advisor during the nationalist movement.
 Leaders such as Tunku Abdul Rahman and Onn Jaafar were reported to have sought his counsel on various matters.

 He proposed 31 August 1957 as the date for Malaya’s independence, based on Islamic calendar calculations.
 According to reports, he advised that if the date was not accepted, the next suitable date would only occur in 1962.
 Abdullah Fahim also advised the Tunku to pursue multiracial cooperation to fulfill British conditions for independence and provided strategic recommendations regarding negotiations in London, suggesting departure by ship and return by air.

 Abdullah Fahim was also linked to early Islamic political movements and was one of the founding figures of Hizbul Muslimin, an early Islamic political party that later evolved into the Parti Islam Se-Malaysia (PAS).
 He was also one of the candidates for the presidency of PAS during its founding in 1951 but lost the position to Haji Ahmad Fuad, who had previously served as the head of UMNO's Religious Affairs Bureau.